-In addition to its commercial and financial success, Southwest Airlines also takes the #10 place on the 2012 Customer Service Hall of Fame.
-To put that in perspective: the next airline on the list, United Airlines, holds spot #82.
+In addition to its commercial and financial success, Southwest Airlines takes 10th place on the 2012 Customer Service Hall of Fame.
+To put that in perspective, the next airline on the list, United Airlines, holds spot No. 82.

 How does Southwest manage to be so successful both as a company and a customer service provider?

-Despite the fact that the US doesn't mandate paid maternity leave -- and, in fact, only 16% of employers offer it -- Southwest provides new parents with 12 weeks of paid leave.
+Despite the fact that the U.S. doesn't mandate paid maternity leave, Southwest provides new parents with 12 weeks of paid leave.

-In BrightScope's recent report of the 30 highest-rated 401(k) plans, Southwest Airlines topped the chart by matching 100% of what its pilots set aside for their retirement: up to 9.3% of their income.
-In 2011, Southwest contributed almost $94 million -- or an average of 3.2% of each eligible employee's compensation -- to the retirement accounts of its employees.
+In BrightScope's report of the 30 highest-rated 401(k) plans, Southwest Airlines topped the chart by matching 100% of what its pilots set aside for their retirement: up to 9.3% of their income.
+In 2011, Southwest contributed almost $94 million, or an average of 3.2% of each eligible employee's compensation, to the retirement accounts of its employees.

 Your business: What makes your employees happy?
 Making employees brand advocates is your best defense against bad customer service.

-According to their website, "The mission of Southwest Airlines is dedication to the highest quality of Customer Service delivered with a sense of warmth, friendliness, individual pride, and Company Spirit."
-By dedicating their company decisions to fulfilling that mission, Southwest's customer service ratings earned a 33.9% "Excellent" rating and only 3.3% "Poor."
+According to its website, "The mission of Southwest Airlines is dedication to the highest quality of Customer Service delivered with a sense of warmth, friendliness, individual pride, and Company Spirit."
+It dedicates its company decisions to fulfilling that mission, with Southwest's customer service earning a 33.9% "excellent" rating, and only 3.3% said its service was "poor."

 In comparison to the other airlines on the list:

-Of particular note: only Southwest has a mission statement posted prominently on their website.
+Of particular note: only Southwest has a mission statement posted prominently on its website.

 Your business: How do you stack up against your competitors?
 Find what you do best and leverage that for all your customers to see.

-- For overall customer experience, Southwest and Alaska Airlines tied the top spot at 68%, 8 points above the average rating for the airline industry as a whole.
-In comparison, US Airways earned a rating of just 45%, and was the lowest ranked company in the complete survey of 246 companies in 19 industries.
+- For overall customer experience, Southwest and Alaska Airlines tied the top spot at 68%, eight points above the average rating for the airline industry as a whole.
+In comparison, US Airways earned a rating of just 45% and was the lowest-ranked company in the complete survey of 246 companies in 19 industries.